hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 ```

 ### 1.3.3. ** Call-trace for the session**
-A call trace can be started via the predefined script to check the operation
+A call trace can be started via the predefined script to check the operation.

 ```bash
 *A:CP1# exec ct-pppoe